rspeer/wordfreq/README.md

   (https://invokeit.wordpress.com/frequency-word-lists/)

 - Wikipedia, the free encyclopedia (http://www.wikipedia.org)

+It contains data from various SUBTLEX word lists: SUBTLEX-US, SUBTLEX-UK, and SUBTLEX-CH, created by Marc Brysbaert et al. and available at http://crr.ugent.be/programs-data/subtitle-frequencies.
+I (Robyn Speer) have obtained permission by e-mail from Marc Brysbaert to distribute these wordlists in wordfreq, to be used for any purpose, not just for academic use, under these
+conditions:

+- Wordfreq and code derived from it must credit the SUBTLEX authors.
+- It must remain clear that SUBTLEX is freely available data.

+These terms are similar to the Creative Commons Attribution-ShareAlike license.

 Some additional data was collected by a custom application that watches the streaming Twitter API, in accordance with Twitter's Developer Agreement &